Latest News

 When fuel control switches from CUTOFF are changed to RUN during flight, the full authority dual engine controls (FADECs) of each engine automatically manage a relighting and thrust recovery sequence.

-Engine 1's core speed deceleration stopped and reversed.
-It then started to recover.
+Engine 1's core speed deceleration halted, reversed, and began to recover.
 Engine 2 could relight, but it was unable to stop core speed deceleration.
 Fuel was repeatedly added to the engine to increase core acceleration and recovery.

 The pilot who sent "MAYDAY Mayday Mayday" at 08:09 GMT.